AchiGitHub/employee-management/README.md

-# Employee Frontend using NextJS
+# Employee Frontend and Service using NextJS and NestJS

 ### Introduction
 The employee-manager consists the frontend.
+The employee-service consists the CRUD REST APIs.

 ### Steps:
-1. Start the employee-service using `docker-compose up`
+1. Start the employee-service using `docker-compose up` inside the directory
 2. Run client app using on the directory `npm run dev`

 ### Ports: